 Segments for Flags and Config are overridden at the Environment level, meaning that different Environments can define their own Segment overrides.

 Segments are not sent back to client SDKs.
 They are used to override flag values within the dashboard, but they are never sent back to our SDKs from the API.
 Learn more about our architecture.

 Beta Users, and define a single rule:

 Once the Segment has been defined, you can then associate that Segment with a specific Feature Flag.
-To do this, edit the Feature Flag that you want to connect our Segment to.
+To do this, open the Feature Flag that you want to connect the Segment to and navigate to the Segment Overrides tab.
 You then have the option of connecting a Segment to the Feature.
+This then allows you to override the flag value for Users that are within that Segment.
 If the Identified user is a member of that Segment, the flag will be overridden.

 For all the Feature Flags that relate to Beta features, you can associate this

 true for that Segment.
 To do this, edit the Feature Flag and select the segment in the 'Segment

 At this point, all users who log in with an email address that contains